-Jenny E. Balisle earned a B.A. in Art and Communication from University of Wisconsin-Steven's Point and a M.F.A. from the Academy of Art College in San Francisco.
-She has exhibited in numerous solo and group shows in the United States.
-These group shows include: Paths Intersected, San Luis Obispo Museum of Art, San Luis Obispo, CA, 2013; Triton Museum’s Painting Competition & Exhibition, Santa Clara, CA, 2012; Factor XX, Art Museum of Los Gatos, Los Gatos, CA, 2011; A Book About Death, Museu Brasileiro, Sao Paulo, Brasil, 2010; Paperworks!, Marin Museum of Contemporary Art, Novato, CA, 2008; Gateway to Imagination, Farmington Museum, Farmington, NM, 2008; Gallery 555, Oakland Museum of California, Oakland, CA, 2008; All-In Juried Art Exhibition, Torrance Art Museum, Torrance, CA, 2007; RIC ArtFutura, Chicago Cultural Center, Chicago, IL, 2007; TarFest, Korean Cultural Center, Los Angeles, CA 2006; Infinity 2005, Errata and Contradiction 2004, Harvard University, Cambridge, MA; The Golda Foundation’s First Annual Juried Painting Exhibition, Poetry Competition & Gala Evening in Partnership with the Fresno Art Museum, Fresno, CA 2004.
+Jenny E. Balisle earned a B.A. in Art and Communication from the University of Wisconsin-Stevens Point and a M.F.A. from the Academy of Art College in San Francisco.
+She has exhibited in numerous solo and group shows including the de Young Museum Artist-in-Residence, San Luis Obispo Museum of Art, Triton Museum, Art Museum of Los Gatos, Los Angeles Department of Cultural Affairs at LA International Airport, Museu Brasileiro Sao Paulo, Farmington Museum, Gallery 555 of the Oakland Museum of California, Torrance Art Museum, Chicago Cultural Center, Korean Cultural Center, Harvard University, and Fresno Art Museum.

 Balisle currently works as an artist, curator, advocate, writer, and M.F.A. instructor at the Academy of Art University.